This interview is one of three conducted with party leaders ahead of the 2023 general elections. To read the others, click here.

 As we know, multiple governments have refused to access the £300 million loan guarantee from the United Kingdom to facilitate hurricane recovery projects, and many of those projects have been delayed, including school repairs, the Halls of Justice, the West End ferry terminal, the National Emergency Operations Centre, derelict boat removal, the Ralph T. O’Neal Administration Complex, and others.
 Was it a mistake to refuse the loan guarantee?

-Many roads are in terrible shape across the territory.
-Being as specific as possible, how would you fix them, and how would you fund that process?
-Why haven’t more substantial investments in repairs been made sooner?
+Being as specific as possible, how would you fix the issues with roads, and how would you fund that process?

 East End/Long Look still doesn’t have a sewerage system after decades of promises.
-What main challenges have held up progress, and what would you do to overcome them and ensure that the project gets done?
-How soon?
+What main challenges have held up progress, and what would you do to overcome them?

 The incinerator in Pockwood Pond appears to still be offline, resulting in frequent fires in the landfill behind it.
 What needs to be done to bring it back online?
 How would you finance it, and on what timeline?